msridhar/NullAway-wiki/Supported-Annotations.md

 For now, the `@Contract` annotations are trusted, not checked.
 NullAway will warn if it sees a call to a method with a `@Contract` annotation it recognizes as invalid.

-Not all possible clauses of `@Contract` annotations are fully parsed or supported by NullAway (e.g. `@Contract("null, false -> fail; !null, true -> fail")` will be ignored, since NullAway cannot generally reason about the runtime truth value of the second argument).
+Not all possible clauses of `@Contract` annotations are fully parsed or supported by NullAway.
+E.g., `@Contract("null, false -> fail; !null, true -> fail")` will be ignored, since NullAway cannot generally reason about the runtime truth value of the second argument.
+Also, NullAway currently cannot infer parameter nullness information at a call site based on the nullness of the return; see https://github.com/uber/NullAway/issues/1121 for examples.

 ### `@NullMarked` and `@NullUnmarked`